Soraya Santiago Solla: Transition and return to Puerto Rico

 In the 1950s, Bronx-native Christine Jorgensen dominated public attention when she traveled to Europe in order to find a surgeon willing to provide gender reassignment surgery as well as hormonal treatment.
 The later-actress and activist rose to fame in large part due to her background as a U.S. serviceman during World War II, a contrast which challenged the masculinity that had come to define the post-war U.S. (as demonstrated in the New York Daily News' front-page story, "Ex-GI Becomes Blonde Beauty"), and which emboldened other transgender women to pursue their own surgeries and treatments.
 As the gender reassignment industry expanded overseas, American universities and colleges began to heavily invest in studies related to sex changes.
 By the 1970s, over 40 gender clinics could be found in universities across the country.

 After receiving $3,000 from her mother in 1975, Santiago followed the lead of Jorgensen and other trans women in New York City, undergoing gender reassignment surgery at a local clinic after receiving approval from both the federal and Puerto Rican governments.
 A year following the procedure, Santiago returned to Puerto Rico and settled in Carolina, where she petitioned in court to legally change both her first name to Bárbara and the gender on her birth certificate to female.
 During the court case, a gynecologist testified that Santiago had female genitalia, leading to the success of the petition and Santiago's subsequent fame across the island as the first Puerto Rican to publicly acknowledge having undergone gender reassignment surgery.

 Also in 1976, Santiago set up a later-famous hair salon in Carolina called Soraya Hair Design.
-At this hair salon, Santiago consorted with politically-influential upper-class women for decades until the aftermath of the global financial crisis — and its later role in the 2014 Puerto Rican government-debt crisis — rendered the salon's operation unsustainable.
+At this hair salon, Santiago consorted with politically-influential upper-class women for decades until after the 2008 financial crisis — and its later role in the 2014 Puerto Rican government-debt crisis — rendered the salon's operation unsustainable.

 In 1986, Santiago utilized her new legal gender designation to marry Héctor Mejía Santana, a man from the Dominican Republic, and appeal for his immigration to Puerto Rico.
 Although Puerto Rican officials initially resisted accepting the appeal due to Santiago's previous legal status as male (compounded with Puerto Rico's ban on same-sex marriages), Secretary of Justice Héctor Rivera Cruz ultimately permitted Santana's immigration, deeming the conjugal union as legal due to Santiago's birth certificate.

 In Santiago's memoir, she mentions the adoption of a son, Eddie, whom Santiago trained to become a hairdresser alongside her.

 During the 2008 U.S. elections, Santiago ran for a seat on the Municipal Assembly in Carolina as the pro-statehood New Progressive Party candidate.
 Although she ultimately lost the election, Santiago once again made history for being the first trans Puerto Rican to run for any public office.